Ba'athist Arabization campaigns in northern Iraq: Cultural and political Arabization

-Legal basis
+Legal basis for the campaigns

 The legal basis for Arabization was the Revolutionary Command Council's Decree (RCCD) No. 795 from 1975 and the RCCD No. 358 from 1978.
 The former authorized the confiscation of property from members of the Kurdish National Movement, and the latter allowed invalidation of property deeds belonging to displaced Muslim Kurds and Yezidis, the nationalization of their land under the control of the Iraqi Ministry of Finance and the resettlement of the region by Arab families.

-After 2003
+After the 2003 invasion of Iraq

+Kurdish resettlement and Kurdification

 After Saddam's fall, many Kurdish families settled in Kirkuk.
 These policies of Kurdification by the KDP and PUK after 2003 aimed to reverse the previous trends of Arabization.
 This has prompted inter-ethnic problems with non-Kurds, especially Assyrians and Turkmen.

-Kirkuk referendum plans
+Kirkuk status referendum (2007)

 The Kirkuk status referendum is the Kirkuk Governorate part of a plebiscite that will decide whether the multi-ethnic regions within Iraqi governorates of Diyala, Kirkuk, Saladin and Nineveh will become part of the Iraqi Kurdistan region.
 The referendum was initially planned for 15 November 2007, but was delayed first to 31 December, and then by a further six months.
 The Kurdish Alliance emphasized that the delay was for technical and not for political reasons.
 As the election was not called by early December 2008, it was postponed again as part of the deal to facilitate the regional elections on 31 January 2009.
 No fresh date has yet been set.

 Article 140 of the Constitution of Iraq states that before the referendum is carried out, measures should be taken to reverse the Arabization policy employed by the Saddam Hussein administration during the Al-Anfal Campaign.
 Thousands of Kurds returned to Kirkuk following the 2003 invasion of Iraq.
 The referendum will decide whether enough have returned for the area to be considered Kurdish.